-In the first quarter of 2011, Intel and General Electric Company (GE) formed an equally owned joint venture, Intel-GE Care Innovations, LLC (Care Innovations), in the healthcare industry that will focus on independent living and delivery of health-related services via telecommunications.
-The new company was formed by combining assets of GE Healthcare's Home Health division and Intel's Digital Health Group.
+In the first quarter of 2011, Intel and General Electric Company (GE) formed an equally owned joint venture, Intel-GE Care Innovations, LLC (Care Innovations), in the healthcare industry that focuses on independent living and delivery of health-related services via telecommunications.
+The company was formed by combining assets of GE Healthcare's Home Health division and Intel's Digital Health Group.
 As a result of the formation of Care Innovations, we recognized a gain of \$164 million in the first quarter of 2011 that is recorded in interest and other, net.
-Our investment in Care Innovations was \$168 million as of April 2, 2011 and is classified in other long-term assets.
+The carrying value of our investment in Care Innovations was \$149 million as of October 1, 2011 and is classified in other long-term assets.

 Care Innovations is dependent upon Intel and GE for any additional cash requirements and, therefore, is a variable interest entity.
-Our known maximum exposure to loss approximated the carrying value of our investment balance in Care Innovations as of April 2, 2011.
-In addition to the potential loss of our existing investment, our actual losses could be higher, as we are liable to contribute additional future funding up to approximately \$65 million if Care Innovations were to meet established milestones.
+Our known maximum exposure to loss approximated the carrying value of our investment balance in Care Innovations as of October 1, 2011.
+In addition to the potential loss of our existing investment, our actual losses could be higher, as we are liable to contribute additional future funding up to \$65 million if Care Innovations meets established milestones.